k0kubun/wrap-bootstrap-rails/README.md

 # Wrap::Bootstrap::Rails

 Rails plugin generator for Wrap Bootstrap design templates
+This gem automatically distributes necessary assets to proper paths,
+and fix their reference links for asset pipeline.

 ## Installation